extragravee/comp20003-sidak/README.md

-## Index
+## Resources for COMP20003 - Algorithms and Data Structures
-Resources for COMP20003 - Algorithms and Data Structures
+# Index